felina/web/README.md

 - `html/`: Contains static HTML, both full pages and shared fragments, that are assembled at compile-time.
 - `img/`: All images, including sample wildlife photograhy and icons.
 - `js/`: First-party JavaScript modules
-- `stylus`: Stylus stylesheets that are compiled to CSS at compile-time.
+- `stylus/`: Stylus stylesheets that are compiled to CSS at compile-time.
-- `templates`: HTML templates with variable placeholders that are dynamically populated with data from the server inserted into the DOM with JS at run-time.
+- `templates/`: HTML templates with variable placeholders that are dynamically populated with data from the server inserted into the DOM with JS at run-time.

 ## Development